Stock Based Compensation

 Stock option grants have an exercise price at least equal to the market value of the underlying common stock on the date of grant, have ten-year terms and typically vest ratably over four years of continued employment.
 Restricted stock and time-based restricted stock unit awards generally vest one to four years from the date of grant.
 Performance-based restricted stock units generally are earned based on the attainment of specified goals achieved over the performance period.

-As of January 30, 2016, 19.9 million shares of common stock were available for additional grants pursuant to the Company’s equity plan.
+As of February 1, 2020, approximately 17 million shares of common stock were available for additional grants pursuant to the Company’s equity plans.
 Shares awarded are generally issued from the Company's treasury stock.

 Stock-based compensation expense included the following components: